dubo-dubon-duponey/sh-art/source/core/README.md

  * `debug`: this level should only be used to log developer/debugging information
  * `info`: should be used only to convey meaningful workflow information that helps reading the logs
- * `warning`: denotes that there is an abnormal condition, recoverable error, or something that is worth noticing for the user
+ * `warning`: denotes that there is an abnormal condition, recoverable error, or something that is worth notifying the user about
  * `error`: denotes an error that is non-recoverable, typically followed by exiting with a non-zero status

 #### Methods